-THIRD UNIVERSITY EXAMINATION FOR EVENING BCL (HONS) DEGREE provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
-In the case of candidates choosing option 2 who had already passed or got honours in their first attempt year but who (i) fail the examination in a repeat year as a result of failing module(s) already passed in a previous year or (ii) fail to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
-Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark, excluding the Moot Court module.
-Three Year Rule: Candidates must pass/progress within three academic years of the date of first registration for Third Year, otherwise they cannot continue in the programme.
+SECOND UNIVERSITY EXAMINATION FOR EVENING BCL (HONS) DEGREE attempt year but who (i) fails the examination in a repeat year as a result of failing module(s) already passed in a previous year or (ii) fails to improve their grade at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
+Ranking: Candidates shall not be ranked in respect of the marks achieved in the Second University Examination for the Evening BCL (Hons) Degree.
+Three Year Rule: Candidates must pass/progress within three academic years of the date of first registration for Second Year, otherwise they cannot continue in the programme.